titus-groan/stock_alerts/README.md

 A simple python script that sends you articles based on the percentage the stock goes up and down.
 It uses a Twilio virtual number, and https://www.alphavantage.co/query and https://newsapi.org/v2/everything APIs, but can be modified to use other APIs.
-It uses twilio.rest and requests libraries, and python's built in os library.
+It uses twilio and requests libraries, and python's built in os library.

 Documentation:

-twilio.rest:
+twilio:
 https://www.twilio.com/docs/sms/quickstart/python

 requests: